Cnb

 Don’t leave anyone out

-And by that, I mean the online portals, particularly the web editions of daily newspapers.
-It can be quite easy to assume that if you’re sending a piece through to the business desk of a newspaper, you don’t need to worry too much about the online editor.
-This is not strictly true.
-While it is likely that if a story is published in print, it will appear online as well, it doesn’t work the other way around and you might have a greater chance of getting coverage online so make sure you send your release to both.
-It is also useful to include the contact details of the online editors in your media list as you can make direct contact with them should you need to arrange for an immediate amendment in the event of a misreported detail.
+By this, I’m referring to online portals, especially the web editions of daily newspapers.
+It’s easy to assume that if you send a piece to the business desk of a newspaper, you don’t need to worry about the online editor.
+However, this isn’t entirely true.
+While a story published in print will likely appear online, the reverse isn’t always the case, and you might even have a better chance of getting coverage online.
+So, be sure to send your release to both.
+It’s also helpful to include the contact details of online editors in your media list, allowing you to quickly reach them if you need to correct any misreported information.

 Include all relevant data

-In addition to listing the basic information and contact details such as publication, journalist name, job title, telephone number (preferably a mobile number), publication language, programme title and airing time.
-Make sure you note the frequencies. e-mail address, make sure you note the frequency of the publication.
-Determining in advance whether the publication is issued daily, weekly, monthly, bi-monthly or quarterly, and when the programme is aired.
-This will help you schedule the timeline of your releases accordingly and create well-informed PR action plans for your clients.
-Where possible, try to make note of when magazines close their pages as this will give you an indication of the availability of journalists.
-It’s always best to give them their space during deadline week because there is no way you’re going to get their undivided attention during this time!
+Along with basic information and contact details like the publication name, journalist’s name, job title, phone number (preferably mobile), publication language, program title, and airing time, be sure to note the publication’s frequency.
+Determine in advance whether it’s daily, weekly, monthly, bi-monthly, or quarterly, and when the program airs.
+This helps you plan the timing of your releases and create informed PR strategies for your clients.
+Where possible, take note of when magazines close their pages, as this indicates when journalists are busiest.
+It’s always best to give them space during deadline week since you’re unlikely to get their full attention at that time!

 Lastly, don’t forget that your media list is a living document that will never be finalised and should therefore be regularly updated.
 You will undoubtedly come across a host of new press contacts at events, through telephone and e-mail correspondence.
 If you’re lucky, once you’ve established your client as a key player in their respective industry, journalists will even seek you out themselves.
 It is important for your media list to stay current and to always reflect these changes; so set aside some time once every couple of months to check in with your regular contacts, and do some maintenance work on your media list.